pabloferg/dialogflow1/README.md

 });
 ```

- ## Deployment in Heroku
+ ## Deployment to Heroku

-We deploy the App - python file - on Heroku (check Youtube videos).
+We deploy the App - python file - to Heroku (check Youtube videos).

 Find here the folder with the files: [first-flask-app](first-flask-app)